gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 ### Focus view

-The Focus View displays all of your Pull Requests, Issues, and Works In Progress (WIPs) relevant to you for a selected workspace.
+The Focus View displays all of your Pull Requests, Issues, and Works In Progress (WIPs) relevant to you for a selected filters.
 You have a search bar to filter the results and columns that represent different states of the PRs, Issues, and WIPs, and dropdown selectors for workspace-based filtering.
 To access additional details, please explore the dedicated section on [Focus View](/gitkraken-client/gitkraken-focus-view/)